All Products

 Note

 • For policies that are associated with cloud computers and take effect on all CIDR blocks, you must disassociate the policies from cloud computers.
 Then, you can specify the CIDR blocks on which the policies take effect.
 If you do not want to disassociate the policies, you can clone them to create new policies that have the same configurations, specify CIDR blocks for the new policies to take effect, and then associate the new policies with the cloud computers.
-For more information about how to clone a custom policy, see Create custom policies.
+For more information about how to clone a custom policy, see Create a custom policy.

 5. In the Add CIDR Block dialog box, enter up to three CIDR blocks and click OK.